cudanlab/cudanlab.github.io/content/team/_index.md

 CUDAN Advisory Board
 ---
-**Tarvi Sits**, Secretary General in the Ministry of Culture
+**Taaniel Raudsepp**, Undersecretary for Art in the Ministry of Culture

 **Siim Sikkut**, Undersecretary and e-government COO, Ministry of Economic Affairs and Communication

 **Ott Jalakas**, Co-founder and COO of Lingvist

 **Pille Runnel**, Research director-deputy director Estonian National Museum

-**José van Dijck**, Distinguished University Professor, Utrecht University

 **Jaan Tallinn**, Co-founder of Skype, co-founder of the Cambridge Centre for the Study of Existential Risk, founder of the Future of Life Institute